 the literal and figurative source of all that I do, and everything I am.

 FOREWORD BY MANDANA CHAFFA

-Mandana Chaffa is the Founder and Editor-in-Chief of Nowruz Journal, a periodical of Persian arts and letters; an Assistant Managing Editor at Split/Lip Press; and a Daily Editor at Chicago Review of Books.
-Her essay “1,916 Days” is in My Shadow Is My Skin: Voices from the Iranian Diaspora, (University of Texas Press, 2020) and she edited Roshi Rouzbehani’s limited-edition illustrated biography collection, 50 Inspiring Iranian Women (2020).
-Her writing has also appeared or is forthcoming in several anthologies as well as in Ploughshares online, Chicago Review of Books, The Los Angeles Review, The Rumpus, Split Lip Magazine, Rain Taxi Review of Books, Asymptote, Jacket2, and elsewhere.
+Mandana Chaffa is Founder and Editor-in-Chief of Nowruz Journal, a periodical of Persian arts and letters, and Editor and Senior Strategist at Chicago Review of Books.
+She edited Roshi Rouzbehani’s limited-edition illustrated biography collection, 50 Inspiring Iranian Women, and her writing has appeared or is forthcoming in several anthologies as well as in Ploughshares online, Chicago Review of Books, The Los Angeles Review, The Rumpus, Split Lip Magazine, Jacket2, and elsewhere.
 She serves on the board of The Flow Chart Foundation, and was named a 2021-2022 Emerging Critics Fellow by the National Book Critics Circle.
-Born in Tehran, Iran, Mandana lives in New York.
+Born in Tehran, Iran, she lives in New York.